EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 speed is adjustable, and determined by the “cost” given at creation time.
 You may have noticed the **-C** option I used in the htpasswd example above.
 That number indicates the number of rounds the algorithm must go through.
 However, the cost given leads to 2^code rounds, which means that the cost is exponential.
 In other words, a cost of 13 means that bcrypt runs 2 to the 13th power rounds, or 8,192 rounds.
-A cost of 14 is 2 to the 14th power, or 16,384 rounds — twice as slow as a cost of 13!
+A cost of 14 is 2 to the 14th power, or 16,384 rounds—​twice as slow as a cost of 13!
 A cost of 15 is 32,768 rounds, etc. Thus, one can see why even a cost of 15 would be much slower than a cost of 13.

 A web page usually returns more than just the requested HTML.
 There are commonly images, CSS, and JavaScript that must also be